UKCloud/documentation/articles/openstack/ostack-how-move-resources.md

 5. To upload source image to the target region:

-    - Source the target region's `cred rc` file.
+    - Source the target region's `cred rc` file

     - Enter the following command: